kavyakl/RAG-Based-Neural-Network-Optimization/README.md

-Awesome — you’re almost there.
-I’ll now upgrade this into a polished, job-ready README that’s clear, professional, and tailored for showing your work to Legion (especially Daniel).
-This version improves formatting, adds a “Features” section, emphasizes your research angle, and includes a placeholder for results and blog links.

-⸻

 # Neural Network Optimization & Deployment Pipeline

 This project was developed as part of a research workflow focused on neural network optimization for edge ML deployment.
 It integrates **training log analysis**, **model pruning with linear regression**, **quantization**, and **ONNX export** for deployment on resource-constrained devices such as Arduino and Edge Impulse-compatible platforms.